April 28, 2019

 For Christ, the true Light who enlightens those with faith, caused demonic darkness to cease by beating the devil at his own game.
 Our Lord, by his rising from the grave, deceived the deceiver and ushered in life eternal for those who with faith and longing magnify him.

-May He who rose from the dead, Christ are true God by the intercessions of his most pure mother, by the power of the precious and life-giving cross, enable us to glorify him in purity of heart.
+May He who rose from the dead, Christ our true God by the intercessions of his most pure Mother, by the power of the precious and life-giving cross, enable us to glorify him in purity of heart.